 - Scabies (mites that burrow under the skin causing a rash)

-- Any draining wound such as an abscess or boil must be covered
+- Any draining wound such as Impetigo, Abscess or Boil must be covered